Aspen History, Family Crest & Coats of Arms

 The origins of the Aspen name come from when the Anglo-Saxon tribes ruled over Britain.
 The name Aspen was originally derived from a family having lived in the settlement of Aspinwall, which was in the parish of Aughton in Lancashire county.
 The name Aspinwall literally means the aspen-well, referring to a well near a grove of aspen trees.

 Early Origins of the Aspen family

 The surname Aspen was first found in Lancashire where they held a family seat for many centuries, and where, at an early time, probably well before the Norman Conquest of England in 1066, they founded the town of Aspinall in that county.

-Important Dates for the Aspen family
+Early History of the Aspen family

 This web page shows only a small excerpt of our Aspen research.
 Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Aspen History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Aspen include Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Aspen family (pre 1700)

 Distinguished members of the family include William Aspinwall ( fl.
 1648-1662), a nonconformist English minister ejected in 1662, "of the Lancashire Aspinwalls, and so has a gleam on his name...